2020 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2020 - Present

-Denver Mint coins follow in value rankings.
-The 2020-D Position A MS68 sold for $1,300.
-Position B from Denver reached $1,200 in the same grade.
-MS68 indicates exceptional quality with minimal contact marks.
+Denver Mint coins follow closely in the value rankings.
+A 2020-D Position A specimen graded MS68 sold for $1,300, while a Position B from Denver reached $1,200 at the same grade.
+MS68 indicates exceptional quality with minimal contact marks and strong luster.

-First Strike designations add collector premiums.
-Position B First Strike MS68 coins from Denver sold for $250.
-Position A First Strike examples in MS68 grade reached $185.
-These coins were certified within 30 days of mint release.
+First Strike designations also add collector premiums.
+Position B First Strike MS68 coins from Denver sold for $250, while Position A First Strike examples in the same grade reached $185.
+The price gap between grades reflects both the difficulty of achieving high grades and the sustained demand from registry set collectors.

 History Of The 2020 Sacagawea Dollar

-The 2020 edition marked a significant milestone.
-It honored Elizabeth Peratrovich and Alaska’s Anti-Discrimination Law of 1945.
-This law was America’s first anti-discrimination legislation.
-It preceded the federal Civil Rights Act by nearly two decades.
+The 2020 edition marked a landmark milestone.
+It honored Elizabeth Peratrovich and Alaska’s Anti-Discrimination Law of 1945 — formally known as House Bill 14 — which was signed by Governor Ernest Gruening on February 16, 1945.
+This law was the first state or territorial anti-discrimination legislation enacted in the United States in the 20th century, preceding the federal Civil Rights Act of 1964 by nearly two decades.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)